-- 5. Save the file and reload the configuration with sudo systemctl reload apache2 - 6.
+- 5. Save the file and reload the configuration with sudo service apache2 reload - 6.
 Visit the Source Interface and reproduce the error - 7.
 Inspect the log file /var/log/apache2/source-error.log for any details - 8.
 Remember to set the configuration back to the default values once your investigation is complete.